 Once you set up a trial license, you'll get a license ID for the software.
 Enter that ID in Designer to activate the trial.

-Devices that don't meet these requirements are not supported.
+Devices that don't meet the minimum specifications are not supported.
 Virtual machines are not supported.

 These are the recommended Windows settings for conference room audio processing: